-‘Maxim’ Hottie Bri Teresi Gives Fans An Eyeful Of Cleavage While Showering In A Barely-There Bikini
+‘Maxim’ Hottie Bri Teresi Gives Fans An Eyeful Of Cleavage While Showering In A Barely There Bikini

-Bri Teresi delighted her Instagram followers with a hot new share that was added to her feed last night.
+Bri Teresi delighted her Instagram followers with a hot new share added to her feed last night.
 The Maxim model dropped a multi-photo upload that saw her in one of her skimpiest bikinis to date.

 The first image in the set captured the model enjoying her time outdoors.
 A geotag in the post indicated that she was in Santa Monica, California.
 She appeared to be posed on a slab of concrete in front of a beach.
 Behind Bri was a beautiful sand-covered area, and a stretch of ocean water could also be seen in the distance.
 The model pushed her chest forward in the photo while keeping her shoulders back.
-She ran one and through her tresses and held a pink music device in the other.
+She ran one hand through her tresses and held a pink music device in the other.
 Bri looked down to the ground and pursed her lips for the camera.

 The second shot captured Bri posed in profile.
 She stood underneath an outdoor shower that sprayed her with water and soaked her figure.
 The next few shots in the deck showed Bri enjoying her outdoor shower session, all while clad in the same skimpy bikini.

 The minuscule piece left virtually nothing to the imagination.
 The article boasted a vibrant red, blue, and orange pattern that popped against her fair complexion.
 Its tiny, triangular cups covered what was necessary but still left an eyeful of cleavage well on display.
-It boasted a halterneck style with thin strings that tied around her neck and back.
+It boasted a halter-neck style with thin strings that tied around her neck and back.

 Bri’s bottoms were just as hot.
 She wore the sides high on her upper hip, and its strings were tied in bows.
 The thin sides left her toned and tanned legs on display while its low-riding front exposed her taut tummy and tiny midsection.
-The back of the garment gave fans a cheeky tease of Bri’s fit derriere from a side-angle.
+The back of the garment gave fans a cheeky tease of Bri’s fit derriere from a side angle.

 The model did not add any further accessories to her sexy beachside attire.
 She wore her long, blond tresses down and slightly waved, and in some of the images, her curls were soaked.
 Bri appeared to be wearing a little bit of makeup with a few coats of mascara, defined brows, and a light pink blush.

-In her caption, the model shared that the shots were part of a spread for H&M. Bri also asked fans to guess what track she was listening to.
+In the caption, the model shared that the shots were part of a spread for H&M. Bri also asked fans to guess what track she was listening to.

-Since the upload went live on her page, it’s earned a ton of attention from her fans.
+Since the upload went live on her page, it’s earned a ton of attention from fans.
 So far, the post has racked up over 14,000 likes and over 300 comments.

 “That’s my gorgeous baby,” one follower gushed alongside a single pink heart emoji.